Bridgewater’s Commencement exercises will be held Saturday, May 5, 2018 at 10 a.m. under the tent on the Campus Mall.

 - Members of the Communication Studies Honor Society, Lambda Pi Eta, will be wearing red and white cords.

-- Gold and forest green cords represent membership in Sigma Beta Delta, the international honor society for business, management and administration.
+- Gold and forest green cords will represent membership in Sigma Beta Delta, the international honor society for business, management and administration.